SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-course.md

 {% include callout.html content=callout_content icon="ttTool" type="bestPractices" title="Best Practice: Test Driven Development (TDD)" %}

 ## Constants
 In the [Guided Project 1 design](../wolf-scheduler/ws-design.html#guided-project-1-design) there are several constants listed for the `Course` class.
-Constants are used to provide names, and therefore meaning, to values in our programs.
+Constants are used to provide names, and therefore meaning, to values in our programs that do not change.
 Add the constant values to `Course` and then use the constant values where appropriate.
+Remember that constants are `static` and `final`.
+These constants should also be `private` as indicated by the red square in the UML diagram.
+See the Conceptual Knowledge block about UML Class Diagrams and Notation for more information.

 Comment your constants using Javadoc!